ua-snap/csc-www/README.md

    # Add site files and proper settings for local dev.

-   tar -jxvf ~/Downloads/files-csc.bz2 --strip-components=1 files/
+   tar -jxvf ~/Downloads/files-csc.bz2 --strip-components=1 -C files/

    # Launch containers and disable IP restrictions
    # NOTE -- sometimes the name of the Docker image (csc-www_drupal_1) may be different.